rilindo/ex407_ansible_specialist_exam_labs/README.md

-# ex407_ansible_specialist_practice_tasks
+# Red Hat EX407 Ansible Specialist Exam Labs
-A repo that contains practice tasks for use in practicing for the Red Hat ex407 exam.
+A repo that contains labs for use in practicing for the Red Hat ex407 exam.
 Feel free to contribute.
 No content from the exam will be accepted, though.

 # Instructions

-Each practice file is a session.
-You should complete everything in each session in just about under an hour (ideally, around 30 minutes).
+You should complete everything in each lab in just about under an hour (ideally, around 30 minutes).
 Since the exam is 4 hours, these sessions should give you enough practice to finish all the tasks in the exam while still have time to review and refine.

+## Lab Environment

 You should have at least 2 servers to work with - your control station (where you run your ansible commands from) and remote server.
 I recommend you should at least have 4 instances to work with and then you can setup your inventory as follows (ips are not real, of course):